 I’d started to look into options that allowed me to diversify from nursing but which still had me working on the floor alongside patients and still doing all the things that I really love to do.
 Facial injectables seemed like the natural next step for my career to take.

-What did you think of the course?
+What did you think of this aesthetic medicine course?

 Challenging!
 Of course it was challenging.
 A huge amount of the syllabus covered aspects that either weren’t included as part of my nursing degree, or which were only touched upon briefly to give me a basic level of knowledge that would allow me to conduct my role exactly in the way that would be expected of me.
 For example, there was obviously a much greater focus on facial anatomy, and I hadn’t quite realised exactly how unusual some of the muscle placements in the face really are when looking at it with such precision!
 Botulinum toxin and tissue fillers were also new to me.